When A Logistics Contract Go Wrong

-Engage in Periodic Reviews: Identify Key Performance Indicators and measure them consistently, so that performance expectations and priorities are clearly communicated.
+Engage in Periodic Reviews: Identify Key Performance Indicators and measure them consistently so that performance expectations and priorities are clearly communicated.
 This exercise can be carried out quarterly.
-Again, if there are concerns or obstacles, they are also discussed, and the appropriate solutions proffered.
+Again, if there are concerns or obstacles, they are also discussed, and the appropriate solutions are proffered.

 In conclusion, the foregoing are some salient issues to consider before, during and after drafting a logistics contract.
 The idea is that there are services to be rendered by a logistics service provider to the user (shipper/importer/exporter) at some cost and under certain conditions, also known as Service Level Agreement (SLA), which is the contract, which also subject to periodic reviews, so that parties involved can fulfil their obligations without a feeling of being compelled to do so.